stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 beyond even my tenancy of the body I now possess.

-  The year after I first beheld the tomb, I stumbled upon a worm-eaten translation of Plutarch&rsquo;s   Lives   in the book-filled attic of my home.
+  The year after I first beheld the tomb, I stumbled upon a worm-eaten translation of Plutarch's   Lives   in the book-filled attic of my home.
 Reading the life of Theseus, I was much impressed by that passage telling of the great stone beneath which the boyish hero was to find his tokens of destiny whenever he should become old enough to lift its enormous weight.
 This legend had the effect of dispelling my keenest impatience to enter the vault, for